wentzien/cocalc-docker/README.md

 ```
 ## Adding Tensorflow-GPU support

 This section assuming that your docker host has a GPUs and the nvidia-docker2 runtime is installed properly.
-Fo rmore infromation please see NVIDIA Container Toolkit/https://github.com/NVIDIA/nvidia-docker project.
+For more information please see the [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker) project.

-The test of the docker with GPUs support should give similar output:
+Test of the docker with GPUs support should give a similar output:

 ```
 (base) [root@gput401 cocalc-docker]# docker run --runtime=nvidia -e NVIDIA_VISIBLE_DEVICES=all --rm nvidia/cuda:latest nvidia-smi
 Tue Jun 16 17:52:16 2020